Ireland–Poland relations: High-level visits

-Bilateral relations
+Agreements

 Throughout the years, both nations have signed several bilateral agreements such as an Agreement on the development of economic, industrial, scientific and technological cooperation (1977); Agreement for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income (1995) and an Accession Treaty (2003).

 Transport

 There are direct flights between Ireland and Poland with Ryanair.
 There are over 60 flights per week between both nations.

+Diaspora

+Ireland is home to a Polish community totaling approximately 100,000 people.
+The Polish language is the most spoken foreign language in Ireland.